Conjunction fallacy

-The conjunction fallacy (also known as the Linda problem) is an inference from an array of particulars, in violation of the laws of probability, that a conjoint set of two or more conclusions is likelier than any single member of that same set.
-It is a type of formal fallacy.
+A conjunction effect or Linda problem is a bias or mistake in reasoning where adding extra details (an "and" statement or logical conjunction; mathematical shorthand: $\land$) to a sentence makes it appear more likely.
+Logically, this is not possible, because adding more claims can make a true statement false, but cannot make false statements true: If A is true, then $A \land B$ might be false (if B is false).
+However, if A is false, then $A \land B$ will always be false, regardless of what B is.
+Therefore, $A \land B$ cannot be more likely than A.

 Definition and basic example

-The most often-cited example of this fallacy originated with Amos Tversky and Daniel Kahneman.
+The most often-cited example of this fallacy originated with Amos Tversky and Daniel Kahneman:

 Linda is 31 years old, single, outspoken, and very bright.
 She majored in philosophy.
 As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in anti-nuclear demonstrations.